Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Preliminaries

 \parhead{External call} A smart contract can invoke another contract using one of four opcodes: \texttt{CALL}, \texttt{CALLCODE}, \texttt{DELEGATECALL}, and \texttt{STATICCALL}.
 These opcodes enable the caller to pass along Ether (value), execution gas, and input data (calldata), facilitating inter-contract interactions.
 They differ in how the execution context is propagated, particularly with respect to \texttt{msg.sender}, \texttt{tx.origin}, and storage access.
 In this paper, we focus on the \texttt{CALL} instruction, which underlies common patterns such as calling an ERC-20 token’s \texttt{transfer} function; we refer to such invocations as \textit{external calls}.

 The EVM provides two global variables to track the source of a call: \texttt{tx.origin} and \texttt{msg.sender} (accessed via \texttt{ORIGIN} and \texttt{CALLER} opcodes).
 The variable \texttt{tx.origin} always refers to the original EOA that initiated the transaction, remaining constant across the entire call chain.
 In contrast, \texttt{msg.sender} refers to the immediate caller of the current function, which may be an EOA or another contract, and it changes with each external call.

 For clarity, we refer to \texttt{tx.origin} as \emph{origin} and \texttt{msg.sender} as \emph{caller} throughout the rest of this paper.
 We refer to the contract that an external call invokes as the \textit{target address}.
-The calldata consists of two parts: the first four bytes, the \textit{function selector}, which identify the \textit{target function} in the target contract; and the remaining bytes, which specify the function arguments.
+The calldata consists of two parts: the first four bytes form the \textit{function selector}, which identifies the \textit{target function} in the target contract; and the remaining bytes, which specify the function arguments.

 \parhead{Asset management} In this paper, we focus on ERC-20 token assets held by smart contracts.
 The ERC-20 standard~\cite{erc20} supports two transfer mechanisms: an account can call \texttt{transfer} to send tokens directly, or use \texttt{approve} to authorize another account to move tokens with \texttt{transferFrom}.